JuhisRasis/MultiInstancing-GrassShader/README.md

 # Godot MultiInstancing \& GrassShader

-GrassScene is a demo scene displaying both multi-instancing and grass shader.
+A demo scene displaying both multi-instancing and grass shader.
+Move camera with WASD and rotate camera by holding down right mouse button.

 Features of the multi-instancing: